1941-1942 Season with

 With

-Ken Carpenter, The Music Maids, Connie Boswell, The Milt Herth Trio, Ruth
+Ken Carpenter, The Music Maids, Connie Boswell, Jerry Lester, The Milt Herth Trio, Ruth

 Hussey and Joe DiMaggio.